smartcontractkit/chainlink-polkadot/fm-demo/README.md

 ```bash
 ./scripts/run-chain.sh
 ```

+Wait for the chain to be ready.
+It might take some time if it being built for the first time.

 > The next step requires using the Polkadot JS web interface (https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/settings/developer).
 > Make sure you set the additional types from the chainlink feed pallet [types.json](../substrate-node-example/types.json).